m4ttsch/omscs-notes-notes/computer-networks/router-design-basics.md

 ## Basic Router Architecture
 The basic I/O component of a router architecture is a **line card**, which is the interface by which the router sends and receives data.

 When a packet arrives, the line card looks at the header to determine the destination, and then looks in the forwarding table to determine the output interface.
-It then updates the packet header - decrementing the packet’s TTL, for example - and sends the packet to the appropriate output interface.
+It then updates the packet header - decrementing the packet's TTL, for example - and sends the packet to the appropriate output interface.

-When a packet is sent to the output interface, it must traverse the router’s **interconnection fabric** to be sent to the appropriate output port.
+When a packet is sent to the output interface, it must traverse the router's **interconnection fabric** to be sent to the appropriate output port.

 ![](https://assets.omscs.io/4637A139-27A9-496A-BA0D-18EC3DF0CE11.png)